govex/COVID-19/data_tables/vaccine_data/readme.md

-# Vaccine data collection by US State
+# JHU Vaccine data collection by US State

 Some text here